x74353/KeyJerk-Reactions/README.md

 						end tell
 					end try

+					-- NOTE: IF MAC OS CHANGES THE LOCATION OF THE REACTIONS UI ELEMENT, OR ADDS ADDITIONAL ONES AFTER/BELOW REACTIONS, -- THE ABOVE TRY BLOCKS WILL NEED TO BE REWORKED TO FIND THE RIGHT UI ELEMENT

 					delay 0.1

+					-- CLICK THE DESIRED REACTION
 					tell application "System Events"
 						click UI element reaction of group reactionGroup of group uiElementGroup of group 1 of window "Control Center" of application process "Control Center" end tell

 					delay 0.1

-					tell application "System Events"
+					-- SIMULATE PRESSING ESCAPE TO CLOSE THE AUDIO AND VIDEO CONTROLS MENU BAR ITEM WINDOW tell application "System Events"
 						key code 53
 					end tell